Alexander Alexeyevich Gorsky

-Alexander Alekseyevich Gorsky (Александр Алексеевич Горский; August 6, 1871 – 1924) was a Russian ballet choreographer and a contemporary of Marius Petipa, known for restaging Petipa's classical ballets such as Swan Lake, Don Quixote, and The Nutcracker.
+Alexander Alekseyevich Gorsky (Александр Алексеевич Горский; August 6, 1871 – October 20, 1924) was a Russian ballet dancer and choreographer and a contemporary of Marius Petipa, known for restaging Petipa's classical ballets such as Swan Lake, Don Quixote, and The Nutcracker.

 Gorsky "sought greater naturalism, realism, and characterization" in ballet.
 He valued acting skills over bravura technique (a showy display of skills such as many turns or high jumps).
 His interpretations of ballets were often controversial and he often used artists outside the dance world to create sets and costumes.
 The victim of deteriorating mental health in his later life, he died in a mental hospital.

 Early life

 The Russian ballet choreographer Alexander Gorsky was born August 6, 1871, outside of St. Petersburg, Russia.
 When he turned eight his parents hoped to send him to the School of Commerce and his sister to the Imperial Ballet School both in St. Petersburg.
 After being accepted to the School of Commerce he went along with his sister to the Imperial School of Ballet.
 Officials of the school insisted he also be a student there as well as his sister.
 His parents accepted and Alexander became a student at the Imperial Ballet School.